adamocallaghan/tiny-dapp/README.md

 A 'proof of simplicity' learning exercise.

 Vanilla Javascript used to:
-* Detect Metamask
-* Connect Metamask
+* Detect + Connect Metamask
-* Retrieve Account Address
+* Retrieve Account Address + Chain ID
-* Detect Chain ID
+* Read from + Write to Smart Contract

 :-)